joe-skb7/phidutil2/README.md

 This tool for phidget device described at [1].
 Linux documentation can be found at [2].
 API is described at [3] (C, 1014_2-PhidgetInterfaceKit 0/0/4).

+## Prebuilt packages

+You can find prebuilt deb packages for libphidget22 and phidutil2 in `prebuilt/` directory (for amd64 architecture).

 ## Building the library

 In order to build this tool, you'll need libphidget22 library installed.